cbetta/volt-braintree/README.md

 [This sample implementation](https://github.com/cbetta/volt-braintree-demo) of this component showcases how to process a payment after receiving the token.

+## Todos

+* Add a Volt Task that wraps around most of the Braintree API so you dont need to write your own runners.

 ## Contributing

 1. Fork it ( http://github.com/cbetta/volt-braintree/fork )